 Submitted by: John Heard, Manitoba Agriculture, Soil Fertility Specialist

-Spring 2018 has brought many questions about seedplaced fertilizer rates for canola.
+Spring 2019 (like 2018) has brought many questions about seedplaced fertilizer rates for canola.
 Several factors are causing concern:

 - Drier soils – which increase the risk of seed toxicity